evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

   Here, the `samtools` command tells the computer to execute the `samtools` program.
 The `faidx` option tells samtools to generate a file called `chrXXX.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
 Our reference genome has a contig for each chromosome.

 3. The third thing we need to do is to generate a `.dict` file with a program called [`picard`](http://broadinstitute.github.io/picard/).
+To do this, first enter the `my_monkey_chromosome` directory like this:

+`cd ~/my_monkey_chromosome`

-Please type this command:
+Once you are in, please type this command:

-  `java  -Xmx5G -jar /usr/local/picard-tools-1.131/picard.jar CreateSequenceDictionary REFERENCE=~/my_monkey_chromosome/chrXXX.fa OUTPUT=~/my_monkey_chromosome/chrXXX.dict`
+  `java -jar /usr/local/picard-tools-1.131/picard.jar CreateSequenceDictionary REFERENCE=chrXXX.fa OUTPUT=chrXXX.dict`

   As before, you will need to change the `chrXXX` in this command to match the chromosome you are working with.
 This should generate a file called `~/my_monkey_chromosome/chrXXX.dict`